IBM/gdsc-sdk/typescript/sdk.md

 [**notificationsServiceGetNotificationRecord**](NotificationsServiceApi.md#notificationsServiceGetNotificationRecord) | **GET** /api/v3/notifications/details/{notification_id} | Summary: Get notification record Description: Return notifications record with the specified ID.
 [**notificationsServiceGetNotificationRecords**](NotificationsServiceApi.md#notificationsServiceGetNotificationRecords) | **GET** /api/v3/notifications | Summary: Get notification records Description: Return notifications records that match the specified filter.
 [**notificationsServiceGetTicketStatus**](NotificationsServiceApi.md#notificationsServiceGetTicketStatus) | **GET** /api/v3/integrations/ticket/status | Summary: Get ticket status Description: Get the status of the given ticket
+[**notificationsServicePostNotificationRecord**](NotificationsServiceApi.md#notificationsServicePostNotificationRecord) | **POST** /api/v3/notifications | Summary: For PostNotificationRecord notification only Description: Sends notification with recipients and returns a status
+[**notificationsServiceSearchNotificationRecords**](NotificationsServiceApi.md#notificationsServiceSearchNotificationRecords) | **POST** /api/v3/notifications/search | Summary: Search notification records Description: Return notification records using pipeline of filters
 [**notificationsServiceTestIntegration**](NotificationsServiceApi.md#notificationsServiceTestIntegration) | **POST** /api/v3/integrations/test | Summary: Test integration Description: Test the integration connection with the arguments passed in the TestIntegrationRequest.
 When possible a test message is sent to the integration to ensure it is functional.
-[**notificationsServiceUpdateNotificationRecord**](NotificationsServiceApi.md#notificationsServiceUpdateNotificationRecord) | **POST** /api/v3/notifications | Summary: Update notification record Description: Update a notification record with the specified values.
+[**notificationsServiceUpdateNotificationRecord**](NotificationsServiceApi.md#notificationsServiceUpdateNotificationRecord) | **PUT** /api/v3/notifications | Summary: Update notification record Description: Update a notification record with the specified values.
 The ID field is required and must match an existing notification.
 All fields other than the ID are optional.
 Creation timestamp, user and other administrative fields can not updated.

 # **notificationsServiceCreateTicket**